AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

     * "identifier": identifier name
     * "resIdentifier": file name

 * **dbEnum (string)**: receives the internal name of a "closed" enumeration.
-The enumeration values must be defined in the `<srcschema>  . </srcschema>`
+The enumeration values must be defined in the `<srcschema>`.
 * **defOnDuplicate (boolean)**: if this attribute is activated, when a record is duplicated the default value (defined in @default) is automatically reapplied to the record.
 * **default (string)**: lets you define element behavior (call to a function, default value).
 This attribute receives an XTK expression.
 * **desc (string)**: lets you insert a description of the element.
 This description is displayed in the status bar of the interface.
-* **displayAsField (boolean)**: if this attribute is activated, a "link" type `<element>  will be displayed as a field in the tree view of the schemas ("Structure" tab).
+* **displayAsField (boolean)**: if this attribute is activated, a "link" type `<element>`  will be displayed as a field in the tree view of the schemas ("Structure" tab).
 This way, it's possible to display a link as a local field and change it behavior during a query.
 When the element is found in the SELECT of a query, the value of the link target will be used.
-When the element is found in the WHERE of a query, the underlying key of the link will be used. </element>`
+When the element is found in the WHERE of a query, the underlying key of the link will be used.
 * **edit (string)**: this attribute specifies the type of input that will be used in the form linked to the schema.
 * **enum (string)**: receives the name of the enumeration linked to the field.
 The enumeration can be inserted into the same schema or into a remote schema.
 * **expr (string)**: this attribute defines a calculated field for which no definition is stored in the table.
 It receives an Xpath or an XTK (string) expression.